- University of Notre Dame

 - “The Professionalization of Social Science and the Decline of Public Intellectualism: The Case of National Security Studies”

-Michael Desch is Professor and Chair of the Department of Political Science at the University of Notre Dame.
+Michael Desch is Director of the Notre Dame International Security Center (NDISC) and Professor of Political Science at the University of Notre Dame.
 He specializes in international relations, U.S. foreign policy, American national security policy, political thought, and world politics.

 His most recent monographs include Power and Military Effectiveness: The Fallacy of Democratic Triumphalism (2008), Civilian Control of the Military: The Changing Security Environment (1999), and When the Third World Matters: Latin America and U.S. Grand Strategy (1993), along with numerous scholarly articles and chapters and many broader-interest publications.
 He is a member of the Editorial Board and Associate Editor of International Security and served as Editor-in-Chief of Security Studies.